PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

 - [5 March 2024](#Date-5th-March-2024)
 - [29 February 2024](#Date-29th-February-2024)
 - [15 February 2024](#Date-15th-February-2024)

+## Date: 2th May 2024

+### What helped you this week?
+Feedback on the report draft.
+Sunshine.
+We improved our workflow for training models.

+### What did you achieve?
+Finished our report draft.
+Added countdown & start button to our frontend.
+Cleaned our common words dataset.

+### What did you struggle with?
+Training dynamic svm models.

+### What would you like to work on next week?
+Write report.
+Experiment with dynamic models.
+Experiment with cleaning our data using PCA.

+### Where do you need help from Amelia?

+### What are the agreements after this meeting? (to fill in after the meeting)

 ## Date: 25th April 2024

 ### What helped you this week?